tedneward/Azgaarnoth/Creatures/Slaad.md

 4-5| Slaad is resistant to that type
 6  | Slaad is immune to that type

 **Regeneration:** The slaad regains 3d6 hit points at the start of its turn if it has 1 hitpoint.
 When a Slaad reaches 0 hitpoint, roll a d6.
 On a 6, the Slaad immediately performs regeneration.
+If the Slaad gets the maximum result on this special regeneration roll, it instead becomes a [death slaad](#death-slaad) at the start of its next turn.

 #### Actions
 **Multiattack.** Make 3 attacks, which can be any combination of Limb and Surge of Chaos